This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Zéro Déchet dans ma cuisine - Les Petits Prödiges

-As you may know, December 8 is world climate day ...
-And you are well aware that we rush straight into the wall, with our habits of overconsumption and waste every day.
+As you may know, December 8th is World Climate Day...
+And you're undoubtedly aware that we're heading for disaster with our habits of overconsumption and daily waste.

-But come on, let's be positive, it's not too late to react either, so let's get started, and quickly!
+But let's be positive, it's not too late to act, so let's get to it, and quickly!

-And even if getting started does not mean arriving at a 100% green cuisine, but our state of mind is already oriented "green" and we begin to feel eco-responsible, we is in the right direction!
+And even if getting started doesn't mean achieving a 100% green kitchen, but our mindset is already "green" and we're starting to feel eco-responsible, we're heading in the right direction!

-Here we reveal our tips for moving towards a healthier daily life, for the planet, but also for your health.
+Here are our tips for transitioning to a healthier daily life, for the planet, and for your health.

-~ In the sink when you do the dishes (and you close your taps when you leave).
+~ In the sink when washing dishes (and turn off taps completely when leaving).

-~ In the sink when you brush your teeth
+~ In the sink when brushing your teeth

-Come on, that was really for beginners, but it's never too late to get started so a reminder of the essentials is never too much.
+Okay, that was really for beginners, but it's never too late to start, so a reminder of essential actions is never too much.

 So now we can move up a gear!

-We'll help you do that by giving you some tips that advocate for a cleaner planet and healthier, more economical cuisine!
+We're going to help you by giving you some tips that advocate for a cleaner planet and a healthier, more economical kitchen!

 1. Refuse (consume less but better)